tatsuyamoriguchi/portfolio/mobileAppQA.md

   7. Storage: Data space your app requires and how it affects monthly data plan.
   8. Data to and from: Load time, check network conditions, speciic deices, and geographic locations
   9. Applicaiton flow
+* Specifics and Scope
+  * Does the app interact with other apps?
+  * Is the app Native or Mobile-web or Hybrid?
+  * Is the app testing include only front-end or back-end testing as well?
+  * Is it compatible with multiple networks?

+#### Identify Testing Locations
+Localization testing, which tests your app in a variety of locations and languages

+#### Decide Device Coverage
+* Leading mobile app companies test over 24 device-OS combinations prior to a release.
+* What operating systems does your app support?
+* What are the earliest versions of the relevant OS?
+* What are the most popular mobile devices among your target audience?

+### 2. Plan mobile app tests
+break the strategy down into a plan of action, detailing who / what will execute your tests and on what timeline.
+An essential component of this step is preparing test suites: writing test cases or test scripts for automated testing.

+#### Manual v Automated Testing
+Automated testing is useful to verify repeated tasks and solid code.
+The drawback is that writing and updating the test scripts to verify an app’s standard features can be time consuming. automated scripts cannot substitute for ‘in the wild’ testing.

+#### Write Test Cases
+<a href="https://testlio.com/blog/write-test-case-structured-project-team/">How to Write a Test Case for Your Project and Your Team</a>

+#### Identify Testing Approach / Partner
+When selecting testers (either with a crowdsourced QA company, or on your own), it is advantageous to use testers who are similar to your users.

+### 3. Execute app testing

 ## Types of Test
 ### <a href="https://youtu.be/NgQT7miTP9M">Testing basics | Functional vs non-functional by Circle CI</a> July 25, 2022